Adam Mazarei: Coaching career

 Mazarei started coaching at his alma mater Westlake High School.
 He was named Ventura County Coach of the Year for all Freshman Coaches in the region.

 Mazarei served as a player development coach at the IMPACT Basketball Academy in Las Vegas (2009–2013) where he helped train current NBA players such as Serge Ibaka, Kyle Lowry and Terrence Ross in addition to pre-draft rookies.

 He served as an assistant and associate head coach for three years (2010–2013) at Moorpark College in California where his responsibilities included assisting and organizing all scouting, recruiting, practice and game plans as well as player development.

 NBA

 Mazarei served as a player development assistant for the Memphis Grizzlies from 2010 to 2013, during which time he assisted with advance and pro personnel scouting.

 On start of the 2016–17 season the Grizzlies added Mazarei to their coaching staff as assistant coach.

 College

 On April 12, 2019, Mazarei was hired as an assistant coach for the Vanderbilt Commodores men's basketball team.

 Almost exactly four years later, on April 13, 2023, Mazarei accepted an offer to be the associate head coach for the California Golden Bears of the Pac-12 Conference.

 Personal life

-Mazarei is half Chinese, half Iranian descent.
+Mazarei is of half Chinese, half Iranian descent.
 He has two younger brothers, Amir and Matthew, who also played college basketball.
 Amir also attended Redlands with him and was named NCAA Division III All-American 2nd team in his senior season.